mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 We use “x/5” to concisely communicate conviction.
 0/5 means you don’t have a strong opinion, you are just sharing an idea or asking a question.
 5/5 means you are highly confident and would stake your reputation on the opinion you’re expressing.

-Example: "0/5, I think before archiving a channel a user should type in the name of the channel to make sure they really want to do it" expresses low conviction and indifference in the suggestion.
+**Example:** "0/5, I think before archiving a channel a user should type in the name of the channel to make sure they really want to do it" expresses low conviction and indifference in the suggestion.
 The decision maker should feel free to ignore the input.
 As another example: "4/5, I think before archiving a channel a user should type in the name of the channel to make sure they really want to do it" expresses high conviction and the decision maker may want to ask more questions to understand whether [emotion, assumption, or priority](mindsets.md#emotion-assumption-and-priority) is behind the feedback.

 ### Best Practices

 We try not to use the term "best practice" at Mattermost, as it's counter-cultural to our focus on [iteration](list-of-terms.md#iteration), [self-awareness](./#leadership-principles), and [earn trust](./#leadership-principles).
-Iteration means there is always opportunity to grow and improve and so we never reach our "best".
+Iteration means there's always opportunity to grow and improve and so we never reach our "best".

 ### AA